Bluehost Review 2018

 Is Bluehost a good web host?
-Read our full Bluehost review with pros & cons, complaints, recommended use, FAQs, coupons, & more.
+Read our full, unbiased Bluehost review with pros & cons, recommended use, performance stats, screenshots, FAQs, coupons, & more.

 Why choose Bluehost:

-- Easy to navigate control panel with all of the industry standard features
+- Custom-branded cPanel with all of the industry standard features

-- Secure hosting with integrated SSL certificates for ecommerce websites
+- Free & paid integrated SSL certificates for eCommerce websites

-- Numerous plan add-ons available, such as Google Apps for Work, Spam Experts, SiteLock, etc.
+- Numerous add-ons available, such as G Suite, Spam Experts, SiteLock, etc.

 What are the disadvantages: